 See Testing Biopsy and Cytology Specimens for Cancer to learn more about different types of biopsies, how the tissue is used in the lab for disease diagnosis, and what the results will tell you.

 Imaging tests use x-rays, magnetic fields, or radioactive substances to create pictures of the inside of your body.
 Imaging tests are not used to diagnose oral cavity or oropharyngeal cancers, but they may be done for a number of reasons both before and after a cancer diagnosis, including:

 - To help look for a tumor if one is suspected

 - To learn how far cancer may have spread

 - To help determine if treatment has been effective

 - To look for possible signs of cancer recurrence after treatment

 An x-ray of your chest may be done to see if the cancer has spread to your lungs.
 Unless your cancer is far advanced, it is not likely that it will have spread.
 This x-ray is most often done in an outpatient setting.
 If the results are not normal, your doctor may order a computed tomography (CT) scan or other test to look at your lungs in more detail.

 Computed tomography (CT)

-The computed tomography (CT) scan uses x-ray test that produces detailed, cross-sectional images of your body.
+The computed tomography (CT) scan uses x-rays to produce detailed, cross-sectional images of your body.
 Instead of taking one picture, like a standard x-ray, a CT scanner takes many pictures as it rotates around you.
 A computer then combines these pictures into an image of a slice of your body.
 Unlike a regular x-ray, a CT scan creates detailed images of the soft tissues and organs in the body.